What is a Holistic view? - An MSK Therapy perspective.

 The American architect, Buckminster Fuller first coined the term Tensegrity, though was never able to conceptualise it.
 The American Contemporary Sculptor, Kenneth Snelson imagined and created the first Tensegrity model.
 A tensegrity model is a structure that maintains its shape due to tensile forces and may look to defy gravity.
 Such structures consist of compressive struts (which never touch each other) and tensional wires.
 The forces between these struts and wires maintain the shape of the structure.
 Such models are three-dimensional, and therefore, the application of an external force to the structure has a three-dimensional effect.

 The concept of biotensegrity appears attributed to the Orthopaedic Surgeon, Dr Stephen Levin MD.
 Through Dr Levin's work, he soon realised that much like Snelson's tensegrity models, the human body was very similar, though biological.
 One can view the human body from a "tensegrity" or rather "biotensegrity" point of view.
 In essence, the body is made up of many bones (compressive struts), and structures which act as tensile wires with varying degrees of elasticity (ligaments, tendons, muscles and fascia).
 A tensegrity model made from compressive wooden rods and elasticated tensile wires helps explain biotensegrity in simplified terms.
 If one then applies an external force to a tensegrity model, then the entire shape of the model "adapts" or changes according to the applied force, up until a breaking point.
 The level of force applied to individual joint structures will affect the function of said joint(s) or how it moves.
 Too much force may restrict a particular movement or cause pain, and too little force can make a joint structure unstable, or prone to injury.
 As previously mentioned, "structure" can affect "function" and vice versa.
 Chronic pain can manifest from a continuous irritation of structures within the body and the normal healing process.
+See the article on Chronic Pain for further details on aspects of such conditions and treatment.

 Generally, the human body starts life as a relatively symmetrical three-dimensional structure, assuming everything has developed correctly.
 Provided the tensile forces between the structural compressive components and tensional wires remains equal we maintain that balanced appearance.
 It is essential to understand that everything within the human body has grown from within via mitosis (cell division), meaning that nothing has developed separately or externally and added later.
 How the human body formed has essential connotations.
 The symmetrical nature of the human body can also change due to a wide range of factors including injury, disease, adaptions, habitual behaviours, stress (see articles) etc.